San-Mir/Backend_Dev_Project-1_Flask/README.md

 # The Curriculum

+- IT Fundamentals
-- Intermediate Python
+- Basic & Intermediate Python
+- Database Development with PostgreSQL
+- Backend Development with Python & Django
-- Databases
+- RESTful API Development
+- Cloud Development using GCP & AWS